chain4travel/camino-docs/docs/camino-messenger/introduction.md

 1. Camino Messenger Network Fee

    The Network Fee goes towards the operators of the Messenger Server.
-Initially the fee is set to 0.01 CAM per message.
+The initial fee per message has yet to be set by the opertors.
 The fee is the exact same on each server on the network and will be decided by the server operators through voting.
 The network fee is split between the operator (70%) and Chain4Travel (30% for further development).
 Instead of working with an anonymous messenger server, we encourage suppliers to host their own messenger server to earn the network fee themselves.

 Each message, that means each request and each response, requires the network fee.
+Let's use an imaginary fee of 0,01 CAM per message.
 For example, an OTA (distributor) sends a message request to 10 Accommodation Suppliers, paying 0.10 CAM (0.01 CAM per message).
 If seven of them send a response back, each will pay 0.01 CAM per message.

 2. Camino Messenger Service Fee